Jorrit Bergsma

 Jacob Jorrit Bergsma (/nl/; born 1 February 1986) is a Dutch speed skater and marathon skater.
-At the 2014 Winter Olympics, he won the gold medal in the 10,000 m.
+He won the gold medal in the 10,000 m at the 2014 Winter Olympics, and the gold medal in the mass start at the 2026 Winter Olympics.
 His coach is Jillert Anema.

 Biography

 Bergsma has been skating for the BAM team since the 2010–11 season.
 On 10 October 2009 he won his first skating match (the Marathon), the DSB Bank Cup.
 During the 2009–10 season, he tried to qualify for the Olympic Games for Kazakhstan.
 During the national championships in the Russian Chelyabinsk, Bergsma won the 5000 m in 6:28.21 and qualified for the World Cup.
 The ISU refused to let the Dutch Kazakh start, and Bergsma decided to end his Kazakh adventure.
 Later in the season he won the Alternatieve Elfstedentocht in Austria.

 Bergsma won the Dutch Marathon Championships on 10 February 2010 by beating Douwe de Vries.
 On 29 December 2010, he won the Ronde van Duurswold, the first edition of this classic on natural ice.
 In 2012 he won the Dutch Marathon Championships on natural ice for the second time.

 He became the Dutch 5000 m champion at the Dutch Single Distance Championships in November 2011.